vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/17_zeroalloc_continuations_p1.md

 > ..."recursively"...

-If we're doing to do stuff recursively, we need a base case: an empty `root` class will do the trick:
+If we're going to do stuff recursively, we need a base case: an empty `root` class will do the trick:

 ```cpp
 struct root { };
 ```

-The `initiate` function will create a `node` whoes parent is `root`:
+The `initiate` function will create a `node` whose parent is `root`:

 ```cpp
 template <typename F>